flamwenco/40s-wiki-backup/boards/vault-35.md

 Due to the popularity and crossover between 40% users and topre users, a 40% Keyboard Discord user named Calvin produced a Topre variant of the HHKB Vault 35 PCB and designated it as the "Travaulta".

 Two other 40% users by the name of calvin-mcd and jlw_ took it upon theirselves to design and produce a series of Vault35 PCBs by the name of "[Pip Bois](/boards/pip-bois)".
 Layout options included HHKB Universal, HHKB Katana, WKL Katana, WKL Ortho soldered, WKL Ortho hotswap, and WKL Universal.

-This section is incomplete.

-### Availability

-Vault 35 kits are listed on Cain's site, https://mechvault.net/, when available.
-Vault35 kits or PCBs may also be found in the 40% Keyboard Discord server's buy-sell-trade forum or on Reddit's mechmarket.

 ### Layout